How to fix a doorbell – problems your doorbell might be facing and how to solve them

 How to fix a doorbell with a faulty button

-A faulty doorbell is often caused by a problem with the button.
-'There may be a physical blockage such as dirt, grime, or things like spider’s nests behind the button, preventing it from working properly,' says Gregory.
+A faulty doorbell is often caused by a problem with the button, possibly a blockage caused by dirt or even things like spider’s nests.

 Pressing the button quite vigorously is sometimes enough to loosen the blockage and fix the problem with your doorbell.
 It's also a good idea to clean the space around the button with something like a cotton bud, that can reach inside the crevices.